Jack Doyle Player Prop Bets for NFL Week 17 | Indianapolis vs. Las Vegas 1/2/2022

 Matchup vs. Las Vegas

-- In his one matchup against the Raiders, Doyle's 44 receiving yards total is 22.5 more than his over/under for Sunday's game (21.5).
+- Against the Raiders, Doyle put up 44 receiving yards in his single career matchup, 22.5 more than his over/under for Sunday's game.

-- Doyle did not have a touchdown catch in that contest against the Raiders.
+- Doyle did not have a touchdown catch in that game against the Raiders.

-- The 231.0 passing yards the Raiders allow per game makes them the NFL's ninth-ranked pass defense this season.
+- The 231.0 passing yards the Raiders give up per game makes them the NFL's ninth-ranked pass defense this season.

-- With 25 passing TDs conceded this year, the Raiders defense is ranked 23rd in the league.
+- With 25 passing TDs allowed this year, the Raiders defense is ranked 23rd in the league.

 Recent Performances

-- Doyle did not have a catch in last week's game against the Cardinals.
+- Doyle did not record a catch in last week's game against the Cardinals.

-- Doyle has put up 13 yards in his last three games (4.3 per game), hauling in two passes on two targets.
+- Doyle has caught two passes on two targets for 13 yards, averaging 4.3 yards over his last three outings.

 Doyle's Indianapolis Teammates